games647/FastLogin/README.md

 4. Mojang -> Client: Session data checked.
 You can continue
 5. Client -> Server: I received a successful response from Mojang.
 Heres our shared secret key
 6. Server -> Mojang: Does the player "xyz" with this shared secret key has a valid account to join me?
+7. Mojang -> Server: Yes, the player has the following additionally properties (UUID, Skin)
-7. Client and Server: encrypt all following communication packet
+8. Client and Server: encrypt all following communication packet
-8. Server -> Client: Everything checked you can play now
+9. Server -> Client: Everything checked you can play now

 ######Offline Mode